nxskok/pasias/docs/11-tidying-and-selecting-data.md

 is, whenever you see a `T` and an `F` in an
 `ifelse`, that you could probably get rid of the `ifelse` and use the logical condition directly.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If I  was helping you, and you were struggling with *ifelse* but  finally mastered it, it seemed easier to suggest that you used it  again for the others.}  For texttt{gender</span>, though, you need the
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If I  was helping you, and you were struggling with *ifelse* but  finally mastered it, it seemed easier to suggest that you used it  again for the others.</span>

+For `gender`, though, you need the
 `ifelse` (or a `case_when`) because the values you want it to take are `male` and `female`, something other than `TRUE` and `FALSE`.

-I like to put brackets around logical conditions when I am assigning them to a variable.
+I like to put brackets around logical conditions when I am assigning them to a variable or defining new columns containing them.
 If I don't, I get something like

 ```r